 Loin of venison, roasted Jerusalem artichokes, ceps, pears.
 I hear people say venison is a ‘gamey’ meat, I didn’t notice it in the dish – the flavours I tasted were quite sweet, although it wasn’t the most tender piece of meat it was quite flavourful and paired nicely with those earthly vegetables.
 The pear was an odd addition though and didn’t really work for me.

 White and dark chocolate brownie, caramelised banana, banana sorbet.
-Piped chocolate on a that soft white/dark chocolate brownie with shards of chocolate with those bananas done two ways?
+Piped chocolate on a soft white/dark chocolate brownie with shards of chocolate with those bananas done two ways?
 Ridiculous.

 Petit fours of passion fruit jelly and chocolate lollipops!